Resources

 How Shame Affects the Body and Mind

-Shame triggers a complex physiological and psychological response:
+Shame triggers a series of physiological and psychological responses:

-1. Challenge Negative Thoughts: Use cognitive behavioural therapy (CBT) techniques to question and reframe negative self-talk.
-For instance, replace “I’m a complete failure” with “I am capable of growth and change.”
+1. Challenge Negative Thoughts: Utilise CBT techniques to challenge negative self-perception.
+For example, replace “I’m a complete failure” with “I am on a journey of personal growth.”

-2. Be Kind to Yourself: Treat yourself with compassion and engage in self-care activities such as journalling, relaxation, or spending time in nature.
+2. Practice Self-Compassion: Be kind to yourself.
+Treat yourself with care and engage in activities that enhance your emotional well-being, like journaling or spending time in nature.

 Understanding Anger Management